wvovaw/blog/src/pages/posts/Rendering strapi dynamic zone in Nuxt using dynamic components.md

 </template>
 ```

 The `BlocksDynamicZone.vue` responses for deciding which component to render depending on the data from the strapi backend.
-All we need to implement this behavior is to pass the **blocks** array of the **page** object as a component property, then iterate over all the elements in the **blocks** array and use its `\_\_component` property as the key to get corresponding component.
+All we need to implement this behavior is to pass the **blocks** array of the **page** object as a component property, then iterate over all the elements in the **blocks** array and use its `__component` property as the key to get corresponding component.
 This approach uses [Vue dynamic components](https://nuxt.com/docs/guide/directory-structure/components#dynamic-components) mechanism with `resolveComponent()` helper function provided by vue.
 Map fits very well here because we have a key-value dependency.

+> [!info] Info
 > Remember that strapi translate _PascalCase_ and _camelCase_ names to _kebab-case_.
 So, _RichText_ becomes _rich-text_ etc.

 ## Create blocks components